cyberark/secretless-broker/README.md

 With many others in the planning stages!

-_Note: Since our container process runs as a limited user, socket listeners are required to be created in `/sock` (or another limited-user accessible location within `secretless` Docker image)._
+_Note: Since our container process runs as a limited (non-root) user, socket listeners are required to be shared in `/sock` (or another limited-user accessible location within `secretless` Docker image) and/or with proper UID/GID permissions._

 # Why Secretless?